1991–92 South Pacific cyclone season: Tropical Cyclone Innis

 On April 23, the FMS started to monitor a depression that had developed within the South Pacific Convergence Zone, between Tokelau and the Cook Islands and was slowly deepening under the influence of a strong upper-level ridge of high pressure.
 The system subsequently moved westwards and was over the western part of Tokelau by April 25, before it started to accelerate westwards under the influence of an intensifying anticyclone that was located near New Zealand.
 Over the next couple of days the depression moved westwards and passed over southern Tuvalu during April 27, before the system slowed down while it was located about 555 km to the east of the Solomon Island: Anuta.
 During April 28, the JTWC and FMS reported that the system had developed into a tropical cyclone, with the latter naming it as Innis.
 After it had been named Innis continued to intensify further and acquired a symmetrical cloud signature during March 29, before the JTWC reported that the system had peaked with 1-minute maximum sustained windspeeds of 65 kn.

-Early the next day, the FMS subsequently reported that Innis had reached its peak 10-minute maximum sustained wind speeds of about 50 kn which made it a category 2 tropical cyclone, while the system was located about 110 km to the east of Tikopia in the eastern Solomon Islands.
+Early the next day, the FMS reported that Innis had reached its peak 10-minute maximum sustained wind speeds of about 50 kn which made it a category 2 tropical cyclone, while the system was located about 110 km to the east of Tikopia in the eastern Solomon Islands.
 As it peaked in intensity, an amplifying upper-level trough in the Coral Sea produced north-easterly to north-westerly upper-level winds in the vicinity of Innis, which caused the system to turn towards the south and then southeast.
 The trough of low pressure also increased vertical windshear over Innis, which meant that the system started to rapidly weaken during April 30, as it passed about 100 km to the east of Pentecost, Ambryn and Epi Islands.
-By early on May 1, Innis had lost its cloud structure and as a result the FMS reported that it was no longer classifiable as a tropical cyclone and downgraded it to a depression.
-Despite some gale-force winds possibly occurring on the Solomon Island of Tikopia and several islands in central Vanuatu, there were no reports of any deaths or damage associated with Innis.
+By early on May 1, Innis had lost its cloud structure and as a result, the FMS reported that it was no longer classifiable as a tropical cyclone and downgraded it to a depression.
+Despite some gale-force winds possibly occurring in the Solomon Islands and Vanuatu, there were no reports of any deaths or damage associated with Innis.